abhinavreddym/mathExpEvaluator/README.md

    7. Most frequently used operator is determined at runtime in constant time as the map size would be atmost the number of suppported operators at any given time

+      After deployment, the API will be available at http://hostIP:port/mathevaluator/webapi/evaluator/useraudit

    ## Supported operators